CatenaTools/documentation/Writerside/topics/Quickstart-Up-And-Running.md

 `app.resolver.configs.ec2_resolver.Min` - The min port to use for clients to connect.
 `app.resolver.configs.ec2_resolver.Max` - The max port to use for clients to connect.

-_For this demo, min and max port should be the same, and be the port your server runs on._
+_For this demo, min and max port should be the same, and be the port your server runs on.
+If you are following this demo, it should be `7777`

 After which you can launch the sidecar using `cmd.exe`